 Not all the modules have to be represented at once in the FCM (and not all the threads have to run).
 FCM nodes having contextual relevance equal (or close) to zero have no impact and can be deleted (and the threads of the corresponding modules stopped): in this way only relevant knowledge is considered, and the FCM never exceeds a certain size.
 This feature is very useful in means-ends analysis: at the beginning, only top-level plans are considered in the FCM; plans (and the FCM) are filled in with subplans only as long as the activity proceeds.
-Knowledge augments in a similar bounded way: only relevant beliefs are filled in, as it will become clear in the next Section.
+Knowledge augments in a bounded way, too, as long as conditions and Beliefs related to active Plans, Actions and Goals are checked.